Knowledge Fusion via Bidirectional Information Aggregation: Knowledge Graph-Guided Attention

+Next, we consolidate the \textit{token-level} clue vectors \{$\bm{c}_1$...$\bm{c}_m$\} into a single, \textit{triple-level} representation.
+A simple summation would be suboptimal, as not all tokens in a triple contribute equally to its meaning, potentially diluting critical information.
+We therefore propose an attention-aware merging strategy that leverages the triple's own internal semantics:

-Here, $w^Z_{M,j}$ represents the causal attention score between the $M$-th triple token (the last one) and the $j$-th token in $Z$, derived from the KG triple's native self-attention.
-This design leverages the LLMs' inherent knowledge of the triple token importance, while preserving architectural consistency.
+Here, $w^Z_{M,m}$ is the causal self-attention between the $M$-th triple token (the last one) and the $m$-th token in $Z$.
+This design cleverly re-purposes the LLM's inherent understanding of token importance within the triple to guide the consolidation process.

-\subsubsubsection{\textbf{Triple Selection}} The consolidated input representation $\hat{\bm{r}}$ derived from Eq.~\ref{eq:summarization} enables systematic evaluation of input triple importance, achieving a self-refining feedback mechanism.
-This process guides knowledge triple selection in the outward aggregation phase, optimizing the overall knowledge fusion dynamics.
-Formally, we compute relevance between the triple and input as:

-This similarity score quantifies the triple's contextual relevance to the input, enabling dynamic triple selection via top-k ranking.
-This gating mechanism ensures knowledge-critical filtering, \ie only triples with high contextual alignment influence final predictions.